RecursiveDeveloper/Tagui_demo/README.md

 # Installation

-Before executing the next step, be sure to download required files listed below from [Tagui installation](https://tagui.readthedocs.io/en/latest/setup.html) and locate them inside "Installation" folder.
+Before executing the next step, be sure to download **TagUI vx.xyz for Windows** file from [Tagui installation](https://tagui.readthedocs.io/en/latest/setup.html) and locate them inside "Installation" folder.
+In this folder there's a **Google Chrome** installer in case it's not currently installed in your system, **tagui** use it by default.
-* TagUI vx.xyz for Windows
-* Chrome Web Browser

 Use **TagUI_Install.ps1** powershell script to install tagui in your Windows O.S .
 Currently, tagui installer it's intended to work on **Windows O.S** for now.
 A **Linux** installer is under development.